 If you’ve been hanging around here long enough, you know how I feel about cooking.
 You know that I only post easy recipes with very few ingredients that don’t take long to make and hopefully take even less time to clean up, so you can imagine how excited I am by this six ingredient bowl that took under 30 minutes from start to finish!

-Here in the ‘burbs of Minneapolis we have a little hipster placed called Crisp & Green that serves made-to-order bowls and salads full of healthy stuff like brown rice, kale, quinoa, vegetables, and raw tuna.
+Here in the ‘burbs of Minneapolis we have a little hipster place called Crisp & Green that serves made-to-order bowls and salads full of healthy stuff like brown rice, kale, quinoa, vegetables, and raw tuna.

 The kind of place that does not serve carbs.